 From old to young we are all at risk of falling into the sitting trap.
 Like we’ve said, the risk of sitting isn’t just attributed to office workers.
 People of all ages are adopting a sedentary lifestyle because of the world we live in today.
 So what can we do?
 What should we look out for?
 And most importantly how can we combat this routine.

 Children Under 5

 There is emerging evidence that sedentary behaviour in the early years is associated with obesity as well as lower cognitive development.
-While this may be a challenge for busy parents, the advice reflects growing awareness that early life experiences and habits impact upon our health as adults.
+While this may be a challenge for busy parents, the advice reflects a growing awareness that early life experiences and habits impact our health as adults.
 Therefore there is a need to establish healthy patterns of behaviour from a young age to help protect against possible detrimental health in the future.

 Helpful tips include

 - Monitor the time spent in infant carriers, car seats or highchairs

 - Monitor the time spent in walking aids or baby bouncers

 - Monitor the time spent in front of the TV or other screens